wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-a-proxy-service.md

     <img src="../../../assets/img/create_artifacts/new_proxy_service/service-level-params-dialog.png" width="500">

-    See the following links for the list of transport parameters:
+    See the following links for the list of transport parameters you can use:

       - [VFS Parameters](../../../references/synapse-properties/transport-parameters/vfs-transport-parameters)
       - [JMS Parameters](../../../references/synapse-properties/transport-parameters/jms-transport-parameters)